ugo-emekauwa/making-commercials-with-ltx-ai-video-guide/README.md

 ![ComfyUI LTX-2 Text to Video Node Textbox](./src/assets/comfyui-ltx-2-text-to-video-node-textbox-001.png "ComfyUI LTX-2 Text to Video Node Textbox")
 <br><br>

-8. Enter the following prompt in the shaded area into the textbox (the prompt might continue on the next page of this guide).
+8. Enter the following prompt in the shaded area into the textbox.
 Do not add any additional spaces or extra characters, as the prompts can be very sensitive.

   ```
 **Duration:** 10s